Kitware/CMake/Help/guide/tutorial/Installation Commands and Concepts.rst

 incompatible version for the one we requested, we'll be stuck with any side-effects incurred while we learned that version information.

-The answer CMake provides for this problem is a light-weight version file which only describes this version compatibility information, which can be checked before CMake commits to fully importing the file.
+The answer CMake provides for this problem is a lightweight version file which only describes this version compatibility information, which can be checked before CMake commits to fully importing the file.